jthack/hydeout/_posts/2022-08-18-unpredictable-idors.md

 ### The debate
 IDORs are a common bug.
 They can be any severity.
 For example, read-only IDORs to leak email addresses of other users might be a low.
 Read/write IDORs on user objects for other organizations would be a Critical on most programs.

-This is the question we'll answer below: How should a report should be handled when there is an IDOR, but the ID required in the request is unpredictable?
+This is the question we'll answer below: How should a report be handled when there is an IDOR, but the ID required in the request is unpredictable?

 Finding the bug and creating a POC isn't a problem for bug hunters or pentesters.
 They can use a second account to get the unpredictable ID for the first user to test the vulnerability.
 Here's the issue.
 A triager will often say "But how would the attacker get the ID?"